the-real-compucat/dwangoACDrawAssist/README.md

 # dwangoACDrawAssist
 Python scripts to assist with using the pbn (paint by number) part of dwangoAC's chat.
+Originally by Zayitskin, modified by CompuCat.

-All of my scripts are in Python3.
+All of the scripts are in Python3.
 Sorry for any inconvience.<br>
 The first script is convert.py.<br>
 YOU MUST HAVE PYGAME INSTALLED!<br>
 Pygame is used both as a GUI for the script as well as the backend, and is therefore very required.<br>